 1. Benefits Of Flowers In The Environment

 You may be wondering, “How do flowers help the environment?”
-Well, planting flowers will not halt the rate at which our environment is deteriorating, but it will slow the process a tad.
+Well, planting flowers will not halt the rate at which our environment is deteriorating, but it will have a positive impact.
 Today carbon dioxide levels are at an all-time high.
-Despite that people are bound to their gasoline vehicles by necessity.
-By planting flowers, people can lower their carbon foot print by supplying the environment with more plants that can consume more carbon dioxide.
-Through photosynthesis the oxygen supply is then replenished a bit.
+Despite that, people are bound to their gasoline vehicles by necessity.
+By planting flowers, people can lower their carbon footprint by supplying the environment with more plants that can consume more carbon dioxide.
+Through the process of photosynthesis, the oxygen supply is then replenished a bit.
+Additionally, flowering plants can help filter toxins out of the air and improve the air quality we breathe.

 Whether your flower gardening routine is a solo or group activity, there are educational benefits of planting flowers.